gary-alway/sir-learn-a-lot/README.md

 - use [LSI](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/LSI.html) to resort the data within a partition and allow querying across different attributes
 - only use [DAX](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DAX.html) for **read intensive** applications
 - understand how [partitions](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/HowItWorks.Partitions.html) work

+## Todo

+- insert the student XP aggregate data in the streams lambda
+- implement a DLQ for the streams lambda
+- add GQL preferences resolver with mutation
+- add chapter content versioning using a data pointer